Located in Leesburg, Virginia, the historic Paxton property has been serving children and families in need for 90 years.

 Students with special needs are children first with all of the needs, desires, and feelings of children without disabilities.
 Our programs and services enable children to grow into adulthood and move out into the world with skills and confidence.

 At The Arc of Loudoun at Paxton Campus, it is our mission to maximize the potential of children while supporting families and individuals with disabilities so that they may thrive in the community.

-Programs on the campus include The Aurora School; Open Door Learning Center preschool; ALLY Advocacy Center (“A Life Like Yours”) Advocacy Center; and BRAND NEW THIS YEAR Advantage Behavior Clinic and Ability Fitness Center all devoted to serving people with disabilities and their families, as well as helping children of all abilities thrive in our community.
+Programs on the campus include The Aurora School; Open Door Learning Center preschool; ALLY Advocacy Center (“A Life Like Yours”) Advocacy Center; and BRAND NEW THIS YEAR Aurora Behavior Clinic and Ability Fitness Center all devoted to serving people with disabilities and their families, as well as helping children of all abilities thrive in our community.

 The Aurora School, a private day school licensed by the Virginia Department of Education, teaches students with special needs, particularly those with Autism.
 Open Door Learning Center is a preschool that serves children with and without disabilities.
 “A Life Like Yours” ALLY Advocacy Center fills the unmet needs of the community by providing free information on disability rights, guidance, support, events, and workshops to families and caretakers of those with disabilities and the professionals who work with them.
 Aurora Behavior Clinic provides individualized therapeutic options for children with autism and other related disabilities, with a specialized curriculum focused on verbal behavior and increasing social interactions.
 Ability Fitness Center is therapeutic fitness and wellness center with expert clinicians and specialized equipment that will provide access to innovative, customized, and activity based interventions for people with neurological and developmental disabilities.